-By mid 1967, in spite of the best endeavors of American Independent Party coordinators, the pace of registration acquisition did not appear to be adequate to achieve ballot qualification by the January, 1968 deadline.
+By mid 1967, in spite of the best endeavors of American Independent Party coordinators, the pace of registration acquisition did not appear to be adequate to achieve ballot qualification by the January 1968 deadline.
 In October, to bolster the effort, Governor Wallace came to California for a week of rallies and speaking engagements.
-Simultaneously with the Governor's appearances in California, the Wallace Campaign unleashed an all-out effort to qualify the American Independent Party for the California ballot.
-Registration headquarters—ultimately 46 in number—were opened in every major population center in the state.
+Simultaneously with the Governor's appearances in California, the Wallace Campaign unleashed an all-out effort to qualify the American Independent Party for the California ballot Registration headquarters-ultimately 46 ni number—were opened ni every major population center in the state.
 An advertising campaign was launched in support of the registration drive, including radio, television, and newspaper advertisements.

 After his initial campaign tour in California in early November, Governor Wallace returned to Alabama.
 But he was back in California on November 20, and from then until December 17, he sustained a backbreaking schedule of rallies throughout California in support of the registration drive.
 Never less than three rallies per day were held, with the number frequently rising to four or five.
 On December 15, Governor Wallace delivered a major television address urging California voters to register with the American Independent Party.
-Much of the final registration effort was conducted during inclement weather which struck in December, and made registration efforts more difficult.
-Against overwhelming odds, the pace of AIP voter registration accelerated.
-On December 28, the "Los Angeles Times," carried a banner front page headline in its preview edition, proclaiming: "Wallace Does It—Party Registration May Hit 75,000."
+Much of the final registration effort was conducted during inclement weather which struck in December and made registration efforts more difficult.
+Against overwhelming odds, the pace of AlP voter registration accelerated.
+On December 28, the "Los Angeles Times," carried a banner front page headline in its preview edition, proclaiming: "Wallace Does It-Party Registration May Hit 75,000."
 The actual registration total exceeded 100,000.
 The California victory gave inspiration to Wallace supporters throughout the country, and, in 1968, building on the California foundation, Wallace was able to qualify his presidential candidacy in every state in the nation.
-He owed this success in large part to the founder of the AIP in California, William Shearer.

 There has been remarkable continuity in the party's platforms since the first one was adopted in 1968, but there has been evolution too.
 One marker of that evolution was the nomination of Ambassador Alan Keyes in 2008 as the AIP Presidential nominee.
 From a Segregationist Governor to a Black Ambassador to the UN, whose main assignment from President Reagan was, by the way, to throw a monkey wrench in the works!
 Quite a change.
 Yet Wallace and Keyes shared many things.
 They were both strong patriots, Anti-Socialist to the core, dedicated to the principles of limited government, and in favor of Free Enterprise as the practical expression of the Declaration's "pursuit of happiness."